djensen47/my-morning-coffee/README.md

 # 0.2.0

-Switched from express to a branched version of Locomotive.js (includes CoffeeScript support)
+- Switched from express to a branched version of Locomotive.js (includes CoffeeScript support)
+- Added mongoose and an example of using the models directory